ana3A/EEG_Model/README.md

 **Note:** The *Empathetic Dialogue* data files are already included in the project.
 However, the files can be downloaded by following the instructions available on the official dataset github: https://github.com/facebookresearch/EmpatheticDialogues

 ### EEG_Model Folder
 Contains and stores any code or data related to the EEG Neural model (i.e. code, output files and saved models).
 The model code is defined in *EEG_gpt2.py* file, using pytorch.
 The file *EventDataset.py* defines a custom dataset class so that we can use our corpus with pytorch and *EarlyStopping.py* contains the class that deals with the Early Stopping process during training.
-Lastly, all related data us sotred in the *EEG_gpt2_files* folder.
+Lastly, all related data is stored in the *EEG_gpt2_files* folder.

 ### Eventify Folder
 Contains the code (*PredPatt_Eventify.py*) used to extract events from *Empathetic Dialogues* as described in the paper.